PBHA's Boston Refugee Youth Enrichment, or BRYE, is part of the Summer Urban Program serving recently immigrated youth in Dorchester.

 WORK AT BRYE

-Directors oversee all camp operations, working through the spring and summer to train and supervise camp staff, manage finances, and ensure high program quality.
+BRYE, like all programs in the Summer Urban Program, is run by college students who serve as directors and senior counselors, or teachers, in the program.
+Directors oversee all program operations, working through the spring and summer to train and supervise program staff, manage finances, and ensure high program quality.
 Learn more about directing BRYE.

 In addition to its college-age staff, BRYE employs high school students as junior counselors.
 Teens partner with a senior counselor to co-teach a class and participate in leadership workshops throughout the summer.
-The majority of SUP’s junior counselors once attended the same camp in which they work; many junior counselors at BRYE were once campers in the program.
+The majority of SUP’s junior counselors once attended the same program in which they work; many junior counselors at BRYE were once participants in the program.
 Learn more about working as a junior counselor.

 ENROLL IN BRYE

-BRYE costs only $130 per camper, with a sliding scale for siblings.
-Preference is given to returning campers and children who have particular academic or financial need for the program.
+BRYE costs only $50 per participant, with a sliding scale for siblings.
+Preference is given to returning participants and youth who have particular academic or financial need for the program.

 BRYE requires submission of a referral form before accepting applications.
-Upon submission of the referral, BRYE will contact families to submit one camper application for each child who wishes to enroll in camp.
+Upon submission of the referral, BRYE will contact families to submit one participant application for each child who wishes to enroll in the program.